HanWenfang/syncless/README.txt

      support coroutines.
 It would be an interesting and complicated project to make Syncless support these main event loops instead of libevent.

 Q12.
-Is it possible to use stacklessocket, asyncore, pyevent, Tornado,
+Is it possible to use stacklessocket, asyncore, pyevent,
-     Twisted or another event-driven communication library with Syncless?
+     python-libevent, Tornado, Twisted or another event-driven communication library with Syncless?

 A12.
 Tornado (with its own main loop) is already supported with
      patch.patch_tornado().
 See also examples/demo_tornado.py .
+Please note
+     that the speed would be slower than native Tornado because of the select(2) emulation with coio.select.

+     Twisted (with a Syncless-specific reactor as its main loop) is already supported.
+See examples/demo_twisted.py .

      Adding support for Twisted would be possible, fun and interesting.
-     Adding asyncore will be similar, but simpler.
+     Adding asyncore would be possible and fun.

-     Adding pyevent may become complicated because of the multiple libevent-based I/O loops.
+     Adding pyevent or python-libevent may become complicated because of the multiple libevent-based I/O loops.
+(Most importantly: the Syncless main loop adds EVLOOP_NONBLOCK if more tasklets are in the runnables list (stackless.runcount > 1).
+Thus EVLOOP_NONBLOCK would always be specified with multiple main loops, which would result in busy waiting.

      Adding stacklessocket wouldn't give us too much benefit, because stacklessocket is not for production use.